rkeerti/opera-cloud-identity-management-bootcamp/mfa.md

 ## Task 2 - Configure MFA and Sign-on Policy

-9. On the Domain Details page, click Security.
+1. On the Domain Details page, click Security.

 10. On the Security page, click MFA.

-11. Under Factors, select each of the factors required to access the identity domain.
-For an explanation of each factor, see [Configuring Authentication Factors](https://docs.oracle.com/en-us/iaas/Content/Identity/mfa/configure-authentication-factors.htm#configure-authentication-factors)
+11. Under Factors, you can select each of the factors required to access the identity domain.
+Here, select **Mobile App Passcode** and **Mobile App notification**.

     <img src= "images/mfa2.png" alt="MFA" style="border: 1px solid black;">

-12. (Optional step) Click Configure for the MFA factors you have selected.

-13. (Optional step) Set the Maximum number of enrolled factors users can configure.

-14. (Optional step) Use the Trusted devices section to configure trusted device settings.
-Similar to "remember my computer," trusted devices do not require the user to provide secondary authentication each time they sign in.

-15. (Optional step) Under Sign-in rules, set the maximum number of unsuccessful MFA attempts a user can make before being locked out.

 16. Click Save changes, and then confirm the change.